AU suspends Guinea-Bissau for coup, talks under way

 Angola had been providing military trainers and advisers to the smaller state in a military cooperation mission.
 But it announced earlier this month that it was ending the mission.

-Guinea-Bissau military spokesmen have declined to confirm rumours that armed forces Chief of Staff General Antonio Indjai also was removed in the coup, saying only that he was "safe".

-Many believe Indjai, the nation's most influential military figure, was the architect.
-"The question has been whether Indjai is in detention or behind the coup but the consensus now is that it is the latter," one Bissau-based diplomat said.
+But many believe Indjai, the nation's most influential military figure, was the architect.
+"The question has been whether Indjai is in detention or behind the coup but the consensus now is that it is the latter," the diplomat said.

-(Additional reporting by Aaron Maasho in Addis Ababa, Pascal Fletcher and Mark John in Dakar; Writing by Pascal Fletcher; Editing by Michael Roddy)
+(Additional reporting by Aaron Maasho in Addis Ababa, Pascal Fletcher and Mark John in Dakar; Writing by Pascal Fletcher; Editing by Louise Ireland)